 Alexandra Daoud has a background in electrical engineering and practises in all areas of information technology, such as electronics, software, telecommunications and optics.
-She also practices in the fields of electromechanics, business methods, medical devices, and bio-IT.
+She also practises in the fields of electromechanics, business methods, medical devices, and bio-IT.

 Ms. Daoud’s practice has been focused on the drafting and prosecution of patents for over 18 years.
 She is highly knowledgeable in all aspects of patent procurement, including drafting and filing patent applications, managing patent portfolios, conducting freedom-to-operate opinions, and generally assessing infringement and validity of patents.

 Throughout the years, Ms. Daoud has developed extensive knowledge in various technical areas, such as wireless technology, telecommunication systems architecture, communication protocols, hardware devices, high-voltage electrical switches and substations, energy distribution systems and networks, semiconductor devices, image processing, object detection, image colour correction, edge detection, encoding/decoding data, graphics display devices, graphics processing, and RFID.

 Ms. Daoud has experience with control systems in many industries, including industrial control systems for controlling equipment or machines, control systems for manufacturing and production, and control systems in the aerospace industry.
 Her experience in the aerospace industry also includes engine architecture, energy storage, power management, propeller systems, signal conditioning, electric machines, in-flight restart systems, and engine starting systems.

 Ms. Daoud regularly works on patents for new software applications for computers and mobile devices, in fields as varied as time management/organization, online travel/booking, social media, gaming, online collaboration platforms, behavioural analytics, food order and delivery, vehicle sharing and managing, object tracking, and mobile device cameras.